Acova003/eventEmergencySystem/readme.md

 #### -- Adaptations --
 - The following file was added to the project and referenced in the original broadcast html file: **broadcast.js**
-    + Please adapt these files to your personal configurations
+    + Please modify these files to your personal configurations

 ### Town Hall
 With this group conference call tool, an organizer can dial one number which then dials a list of predefined contacts.
 Individuals who answer the call are dropped into the same conference.
 This can handle up to 40 people in one conference call.